lidofinance/docs/docs/multisigs/emergency-brakes.md

 **Address:** [`0x73b047fe6337183A454c5217241D780a932777bD`](https://app.safe.global/transactions/queue?safe=eth:0x73b047fe6337183A454c5217241D780a932777bD)

-**Purpose of the multisig:** The multisig is used to disable deposits & withdrawals for wstETH bridging to other chains (Arbitrum, Optimism, Base, Scroll, Mantle, ZKSync, BSC, Mode) in case of an emergency on Ethereum mainnet or the counterpart chain, and can pause Easy Track pipeline.
+**Purpose of the multisig:** The multisig is used to disable deposits & withdrawals for wstETH bridging to other chains (Arbitrum, Optimism, Base, Scroll, Mantle, ZKSync, Binance Smart Chain, Mode) in case of an emergency on Ethereum mainnet or the counterpart chain, and can pause Easy Track pipeline.

 **Quorum:** 3/5